RateCity.com.au

 An accurate valuation

-Even if you’re pre-approved for a home loan, it’s not automatically guaranteed that you will qualify for full approval.
-For example, if after you’ve made an offer on a property, and your lender’s valuation comes back significantly short of your purchase price, this could disqualify you from a home loan.
+Even if you’re pre-approved for a home loan, a full approval is not automatically guaranteed.
+For example, if you make an offer on a property, and your lender’s valuation comes back significantly short of your purchase price, this could disqualify you from a home loan.
 This is because a higher purchase price may increase your LVR, requiring a higher interest rate, or an alternative loan.

-A short valuation could occur if prices in the area have fallen dramatically, the property has major issues, you’ve overbid for the property, or there’s not enough recent sale info to compare it to.
+A short valuation could occur if prices in the area have fallen dramatically, the property has major issues, you’ve overbid for the property, or there’s not enough recent sale data available to accurately compare.
 Whatever the reason, you may not receive your final loan approval until everything is sorted out.

 Compare home loans in Australia